 What is Google Display Network?

-Google AdWords is split into two networks, the Search Network and the Display Network.
+Google Ads is split into two networks, the Search Network and the Display Network.
 When advertising on the Search Network, businesses place text ads in the search engine results.
 On the Display Network, businesses instead place display ads on a huge network of sites across the internet.

-What is AdWords remarketing?
+What is Google Ads remarketing?

 Remarketing is a clever way to connect with visitors to your website who may not have made an immediate purchase or enquiry.
 It allows you to position targeted ads in front of a defined audience that had previously visited your website – as they browse elsewhere around the internet.